panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 - A vague explanation of my workaround can be found <a href=https://feedback.minecraft.net/hc/en-us/community/posts/360021759332/comments/23409371173773>here</a> , please note that it will be defeated and become ineffective in the future update, if so, i will update it to prove it defeated.
 Even though i intended the discovery to be so you could play with friends in your or friend's world (not Realms or featured server) in the skin.
 As stated, this workaround only applies to skins.
 I wished the Super Mario Mash-up Pack was made to Minecraft (Marketplace) for PC and mobile for people that like to use PC or mobile so they can enjoy these without having to do the workaround.

 ## What is the current solution to the issue if Mojang and Nintendo did not put the mash-up pack to multiple platforms?
-- People said <a href="https://www.planetminecraft.com/resources/?keywords=mario">using custom skins from the internet with mobile and PC as a solution</a>, but little did they know, if they were playing the game on PC, with an extra app to import the skin-pack, and some seriousness, they can also download the mash-up pack from the same internet and have enjoyed these on PC that was only used for Nintendo Switch players according to the BS. for example, SRG's Skinpack, Minecraft Super Mario Edition 1.2.0 and the Minecraft Java port of the map from Super Mario Mash-up Pack.
+- People said <a href="https://www.planetminecraft.com/resources/?keywords=mario">using custom skins from the internet with mobile and PC as a solution</a>, but little did they know, if they were playing the game on PC, with an extra app to import the skin-pack, and some seriousness, they can also download the mash-up pack from the same internet and have enjoyed these on PC that was only used for Nintendo Switch players according to the BS.

 - our reasonings are two of proofs why no one gave a damn even though the mash-up pack is not available to be purchased in PC or mobile in the first place. these are Nintendo and Mojang's service (skill) issues.
 Should Nintendo and Mojang wake-up and put the mash-up pack to Minecraft (Marketplace) on PC and mobile, with no platform restrictions, so people can then get the mash-up pack on platforms people want in easier way?